 Preliminary relief requests are deemed to be urgent matters to be handled according to Turkish procedural law.
 The most important requirement is to submit substantial evidence attesting a prima facie infringement to convince the judge that there is risk of an infringement.
 Another requirement would be to deposit a guarantee payment before the court (on discretion of the judge) for the execution of the preliminary relief order once the decision is rendered by the court.
 The guarantee payment and the request of execution of the preliminary relief order shall be done within one week of the issuance of the preliminary relief order by the court.
 Failure in depositing the guarantee payment and in the execution of the order within one week results in the release of the preliminary relief order.

 The amount of the guarantee payment depends on the discretion of the court in view of the value of the dispute, (i.e., the commercial value of the patent).

 Finally, the Turkish IP courts can also reverse preliminary relief orders upon the deposit of the guarantee payment by the defendant.
 In such case, the court may order a preliminary relief that will prevent the patent holder from enforcing its patent rights against the defendant parties.

 There are no practice and legal grounds for protective letter in Turkish procedural law.

 xii Liability for threatening infringement

 The general provisions of Turkish law seek and protect the interest of a person who puts forward claims against third parties.
-Should a patentee threaten third parties with a patent infringement action in bad faith knowing that a third party does not infringe the subject patent, and threatens the third party with the cease of its commercial activities in case it continues to carry them out, this patentee would face liability based on the general provisions of the Turkish Civil Law.
-Besides, such actions would also incur liability based on unfair competition claims.
+Should a patentee threaten third parties with a patent infringement action in bad faith, knowing that a third party does not infringe the subject patent, and threatens the third party with the cease of its commercial activities in case it continues to carry them out, this patentee would face liability based on the general provisions of the Turkish Civil Law.
+Such actions would also incur liability based on unfair competition claims.